All of your dog’s organs are important … but they’re all connected by your dog’s fascia. This makes the neuro-fascial network vital to his health.

 Bone is a highly specialized and mineralized fascial tissue.
 Bone is alive, springy and flexible.
 Fascia penetrates and supports every part of your dog’s body … there’s nowhere it isn’t present.
 Every bit of fascia is directly and physically connected to every other part of fascia in the body.

-The collagen fibers are interwoven and connect one layer of fascia to the next They include:
+The collagen fibers interweave, and connect one layer of fascia to the next.
+They include:

 - The fascial coating of the bones (the periosteum)

 - The fibers of collagen that interweave to the tendons

 - The fascial sheath and layers of fascia within the muscles

 There’s another aspect of fascia that researchers have identified only recently.
 It behaves like a piezoelectric crystal.
 When you apply pressure or tension to the fascia, it creates an electric charge.

 This electric impulse is completely independent of the nervous system.
 The charge transmits information throughout the body faster than nerves can.

 So when you touch your dog gently with one finger on the back leg … you’re subtly moving the whole network of fascial tissues.
 Just like when you pull on one strand of a spider’s web, it affects every strand of the whole web.

 Let’s talk about the neuro part of the neuro-fascial network.
 Fascia is dense with sensory nerves.
 Here are the different types of sensory nerves in fascia:

 - Nociceptive – sensing pain or discomfort